meteor/meteor/README.md

 # HTMLjs

 A small (500-line) library for expressing HTML trees in a concise syntax.
+This library is used at compile time and run time by Meteor UI.

 ```
 var UL = HTML.UL, LI = HTML.LI, B = HTML.B;